 Every week, we had to speak on some topic during our English class.
 I spoke about “Empowering Women at the Work Place”.
 We also had Drawing as one of the subjects.
-Gaekwad sir used to take the Drawing class.
 I was never good at drawing.

-In X, I enrolled at the Vinayak tuition at Anandbaug.
-We had Typing as one of the subjects.
+In X, I enrolled in the Vinayak tuition at Anandbaug.
+We had Typewriting as one of the subjects.
 I used to practice on a Remington typewriter.
-Life in X was all about attending school, tuitions, and study.
+Life in X was all about attending school, tuition, and studying.

 In the first term exam, I scored well but in the second term, my rank slipped.
 During the last few months before the board exam, dad helped me prepare for exams.
 He used to take tests frequently.

 I remember the day I appeared for the X board exam.
 The first paper was English, which I did well.
 The second paper was Maths; it was difficult for me.
 The rest of the papers were relatively easy.
 After the examination, we went to Kottayam.
 When we returned to Baroda, the results were declared.
 I scored overall 75% by God’s grace.
 The marks that I scored in each subject were exactly what I had prayed for.

 In XI, we had Hussein sir who taught English; Saffi madam taught Chemistry, Pandya sir taught Maths.
 I used to go on cycle for Maths tuition at Pandya sir’s place.